GuilhermeMikin/IEEE754ConvertFloat2Bin/README.md

 # IEEE754ConvertFloat2Bin
- Convert a float number to bin (IEE754)
+ Convert a float number to bin (IEE754) using #Python